 Auto-fetched .

-LittleLink appears to have several advantages over Linky, particularly in popularity, maturity and features.
+Both Linky and LittleLink have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with CSS.
 However, they differ in their additional technology choices: Linky uses JavaScript, Typescript, JSX, Next.js, SCSS.